Data and Encryption Policies

 Application Login security

-SAML 2.0 SSO is supported for LiveHire customers.
-All customers are able to use either Google, Facebook, or LinkedIn Authentication services.
+SAML 2.0 SSO is supported for LiveHire users.
+All users are able to use either Google, Facebook, or LinkedIn authentication services.
 In these cases, the login security settings of the authentication service will be used.
 If logging in directly to LiveHire using an email and password, we require a minimum of 6 characters.
 Passwords are stored securely in a hashed form and therefore can never be sent via email.

-All customer data is considered sensitive.
-LiveHire treats all customer data as protected and access is granted by principle of least privilege.
+LiveHire treats all user data as protected and access is granted by principle of least privilege.
 Select few authorised members of the LiveHire team have direct access to production data and systems.
 A further limited list of authorised users are permitted to view aggregate data for reporting purposes.
 We maintain a list of members of the LiveHire team with access to the production environment and all LiveHire staff must undergo a police background check.
 Each environment (e.g. Development, Test, UAT) maintains a separate list of members with access.
-The LiveHire customer team has limited access to user data through restricted access customer support tools.
-Customer support team members cannot review user-generated content without an express and revocable grant of permission.
+The LiveHire team has limited access to user data through restricted access support tools.
+Support team members cannot review user-generated content without an express and revocable grant of permission.

 Third Party Access

-Customer data is never transmitted outside of the data centre, and by technical policies is also not permitted onto employee workstations.
-Because of this, LiveHire relies on AWS for physical data centre security.
-LiveHire’s platform is hosted on Amazon Web Services’ (“AWS”) EC2 platform.
+LiveHire relies on AWS for physical data centre security.
+LiveHire’s platform is hosted on AWS’s EC2 platform.
 The physical servers are located in AWS’s data centres.
 Production data is never stored on physical media, and all data remains inside AWS data centres, with the exception of an encrypted (in transit, and at rest) database archive, which is kept on Microsoft Azure services, also located in the Sydney region.
 From Amazon’s documentation: AWS has achieved ISO 27001 certification and has been validated as a Level 1 service provider under the Payment Card Industry (PCI) Data Security Standard (DSS).
 AWS undergo annual SOC 1 audits and have been successfully evaluated at the Moderate level for Federal government systems as well as DIACAP Level 2 for DoD systems.
 More information on AWS EC2 data centers is available directly from Amazon here.